Welcome to the 2016 Court of the Bal d'Hiver!

-Four hundred and fifty people were in attendance at the 2014 Bal, held over Thanksgiving weekend.
-Since its inception, over 5 million dollars has been raised and distributed to charitable organizations.
-Traditionally, proceeds from the Bal d'Hiver allow us to donate over $100,000 each year to three philanthropies that are near and dear to the Nashville Theta Alumnae: the Kappa Alpha Theta Foundation, CASA, and Family & Children's Service.
+Five hundred and ninety one people were in attendance at the 2015 Bal, held over Thanksgiving weekend.
+Since its inception, over 5 million dollars has been raised and distributed to charitable organizations Traditionally, proceeds from the Bal d'Hiver allow us to donate over $100, each year to three philanthropies that are near and dear to the Nashville Theta Alumnae: the Kappa Alpha Theta Foundation, CASA, and Family & Children's Service.
 It is believed that the Nashville Theta Alumnae and Family & Children's Service have the longest charitable relationship in Nashville, as that relationship began with the first Bal d'Hiver.

 We are honored and humbled to be able to carry on this amazing tradition started 67 years ago, not only for the young women being presented but to be able to give back, support and make a difference to our community, as well as provide leadership and scholarship opportunities through the Kappa Alpha Theta Foundation.

 Bal d'Hiver 2016

 Date: Friday, November 25, 2016, 6 p.m.

 Step 1.
 CLICK HERE to fill out the Online Court Registration Form

 Step 2.
 CLICK BELOW to make a secure online payment to Register